 Most of my writing is concerned in one way or another with human inquiry and judgment.
 My current work on social and traditional epistemology often engages with findings from the social and cognitive sciences in order to illuminate epistemology’s traditional concerns about the proper conduct of inquiry and good judgment.
-I’m currently finishing a book manuscript on the epistemology of controversial belief.
+My book project, Knowing Our Limits, is under contract with Oxford University Press.
 I’m also interested in the history of philosophy, cognitive science, ethics, environmental ethics, metaethics, and whatever topics I am co-writing on.
 (A welcome feature of philosophy, I think, is that it needn’t be a solitary business.)

 When I’m not working on philosophy, I like to be spending time with my wife and daughter, listening to 17th and 18th century music or Phil Schaap, hiking, or exploring backroads.